Secrets Manager

 get_secret_value(secret_id, params::Dict{String,<:Any})

 Retrieves the contents of the encrypted fields SecretString or SecretBinary from the specified version of a secret, whichever contains content.
+To retrieve the values for a group of secrets, call BatchGetSecretValue.
 We recommend that you cache your secret values by using client-side caching.
 Caching secrets improves speed and reduces your costs.
 For more information, see Cache secrets for your applications.
 To retrieve the previous version of a secret, use VersionStage and specify AWSPREVIOUS.
 To revert to the previous version of a secret, call UpdateSecretVersionStage.
 Secrets Manager generates a CloudTrail log entry when you call this action.
 Do not include sensitive information in request parameters because it might be logged.
 For more information, see Logging Secrets Manager events with CloudTrail.
 Required permissions: secretsmanager:GetSecretValue.
 If the secret is encrypted using a customer-managed key instead of the Amazon Web Services managed key aws/secretsmanager, then you also need kms:Decrypt permissions for that key.
 For more information, see IAM policy actions for Secrets Manager and Authentication and access control in Secrets Manager.

 Arguments

-• secret_id: The ARN or name of the secret to retrieve.
+: The ARN or name of the secret to retrieve.
+To retrieve a secret from another account, you must use an ARN.
 For an ARN, we recommend that you specify a complete ARN rather than a partial ARN.
 See Finding a secret from a partial ARN.

 Optional Parameters